Hydrological Cycyle , Thecivilstudies.com

 Groundwater Flow

-Importance of Water cycle or hydrological cycle
+What are the importance of Water cycle or hydrological cycle

 Water cycle and climate changes

 The hydrological cycle is very important for maintaining the earth’s climate.
 As we know, water evaporates from the earth’s surface due to absorbing heat energy from the environment and regulating the plant’s temperature.
-Following this, water vapour cools and condenses into clouds, reflecting sunlight back into space and preventing the earth’s temperature from becoming too hot.
+Following this, water vapour cools and condenses into clouds, reflecting sunlight back into space and preventing the earth’s temperature from becoming too hot. clikc here to rad in-depth topic about the climatic chnages,

 Once the clouds form, they can release precipitation and cool the surrounding environment.